Three years ago, you bought a nice new car, but now you’re thinking it’s time for a change.

 Because it is leased so much, there is a surplus of three-year-old, off-lease Jaguar XJLs on the market, which lowers the demand for older models and kills the resale price and trade-in value.
 While they can be a little bit more difficult to find, you can frequently find nearly-new Jaguars at 40-50% off MSRP.

 Chevy Impalas are used as rental cars, which is another huge red flag when it comes to the depreciation of value.
 There is currently an oversupply of these vehicles coming out of fleets.
-Much like the issue of leasing hurting luxury models, the rental factor lowers the demand and contributes to a lot of the depreciation we see for this model.